 Let’s start at the beginning – combustion.
-It’s a dirty word in 2021 but one that is critical to the sustaining of our culture and lifestyle.
+It’s a dirty word, but one that is critical to the sustaining of our culture and lifestyle.
 It’s defined in Websters as “an act or instance of burning”.
-We utilize combustion is so many ways and so many facets of our lives - from our home stoves, furnaces, and water heaters which combust natural gas or oil to our wood fireplaces where we combust wood for heat and ambiance.
-Our cars, boats, ATV’s, motorcycles and more combust gasoline as do our snowblowers, lawnmowers and weed whackers.
+We utilize combustion in so many ways and so many facets of our lives - from our home stoves, furnaces, and water heaters that combust natural gas or oil to our wood fireplaces where we combust wood for heat and ambiance.
+Our cars, boats, ATV’s, motorcycles, and more combust gasoline, as do our snowblowers, lawnmowers, and weed whackers.

 On a bigger scale, large manufacturers and power plants rely on combustion to exist.
 Here are some everyday examples:

-Power Plants: burn coal, natural gas, wood, garbage, yard waste, agricultural waste, tires, and more to create steam in large boilers which drive large steam turbines which in turn drive large generators to create electricity.
-Power plants also use oil and natural gas to run large gas turbines (much like an airplane engine) which spin huge generators to make electricity for this country’s power grid.
+Power Plants: burn coal, natural gas, wood, garbage, yard waste, agricultural waste, tires, and more to create steam in large boilers, which drive large steam turbines, driving large generators to create electricity.
+Power plants also use oil and natural gas to run large gas turbines (much like an airplane engine), which spin huge generators to make electricity for this country’s power grid.

 Cement Plants: burn natural gas and sometimes garbage in large kilns that are used in the process to create the cement.

-Paper Plants: burn coal, wood waste and natural gas in many different parts of the pulping process to allow for the manufacturing of paper.
-They also burn fossil fuels to create steam for heating needs in the paper making process.
+Paper Plants: burn coal, wood waste, and natural gas in many different parts of the pulping process to allow for paper manufacturing.
+They also burn fossil fuels to create steam for heating needs in the paper-making process.

-Ethanol Plants: burn natural gas in large boilers to create steam and heat for the process of turning corn into Ethanol.
+Ethanol Plants: burn natural gas in large boilers to create steam and heat used to turn corn into Ethanol.

-Lumber Mills: burn wood waste from their sawmills to create steam which heats the kilns that are used to dry and season the wood.
+Lumber Mills: burn wood waste from their sawmills to create steam that heats the kilns used to dry and season the wood.
 Excess steam can also drive steam turbine generators which supply electricity to the plant and even extra electricity to the nation’s grid.

-Brick and Tile Plants: burn natural gas in the kilns and ovens that are used to dry and condition tiles and brick for the manufacturing process.
+Brick and Tile Plants: burn natural gas in the kilns and ovens used to dry and condition tiles and brick for the manufacturing process.

 Food Manufacturers: burn natural gas in large boilers to make steam and hot water used in the sanitization and cooking processes.

-Universities: burn natural gas in large boilers to create steam for heating the campus and also to create hot water for use all over the campus.
+Universities: burn natural gas in large boilers to create steam for heating the campus and create hot water for use all over the campus.

-Besides the above there are a plethora of manufacturing operations all around the United States that burn some sort of fossil fuel to either make electricity to run their plants or make steam or hot water for use in their processes or to use directly in the plant.
-Without combustion, most of these plants and the products they produce would simply cease to be and life as we know it would drastically change.
+Besides the above, there are many manufacturing operations all around the United States that burn some sort of fossil fuel to either make electricity to run their plants or make steam or hot water for use in their processes or to use directly in the plant.
+Without combustion, most of these plants and the products they produce would simply cease to be, and life as we know it would drastically change.

 Complete and efficient combustion is EVERYTHING!
-The EPA spends a great deal of time and money making sure plants are directed and incentivized to achieve the best combustion possible.
-Large and small plants spend millions of dollars to ensure their combustion is complete and that pollutants that are created are removed from the exhaust stream before they enter the atmosphere.
+The EPA spends a lot of time and money making sure plants are directed and incentivized to achieve the best combustion possible.
+Large and small plants spend millions of dollars to ensure their combustion is complete and that pollutants created are removed from the exhaust stream before they enter the atmosphere.

 Once a plant has an air permit, the equipment must be designed to stay with the prescribed limits.
 Equipment manufacturers (boilers, turbines, burners, incinerators, and more) have gone to great lengths to make their combustion more and more efficient.

 Additionally, plants install pollution control devices after combustion that clean a great deal of the pollutants out of the exhaust before it goes to the atmosphere.
-There are “scrubbers” that use chemicals and media to remove SO2 and Mercury, there are baghouses that remove and collect those pesky particles of ash (even the really tiny ones), there are SCR devices (selective catalytic reduction) that operate much like the catalytic converter in your car that remove NOx, and more.
+There are “scrubbers” that use chemicals and media to remove SO2 and Mercury.
+There are baghouses that remove and collect those pesky particles of ash (even the tiny ones).
+There are SCR devices (selective catalytic reduction) that operate much like the catalytic converter in your car that removes NOx, and more.

 So how does the EPA make sure their air permit limits are enforced?
-A number of ways:
+Several ways:

-- In thousands of plants across the US, air permits require that Continuous Emissions Monitoring Systems (CEMS) are installed on the combustion source.
+In thousands of plants across the US, air permits require that Continuous Emissions Monitoring Systems (CEMS) are installed on the combustion source.
 This Continuous Emissions Monitoring System is an expensive piece of instrumentation ($100-200K) that constantly pulls a sample from the stack (after any pollution control devices and right before it exits into the atmosphere) and measures specific gases of interest (like NOx, SO2, CO2, CO, Hg, HCl and more).
-The information is compiled in a database and reports are generated quarterly which are sent to the applicable air agency (EPA, State, or local agency).
-In the event that a limit is exceeded (NOx for instance), an alarm is sounded and the upset condition has to be immediately corrected, and in some cases the plant will need to be shut down until it’s corrected.
+The information is compiled in a database, and reports are generated quarterly, which are sent to the applicable air agency (EPA, State, or local agency).
+If a limit is exceeded (NOx, for instance), an alarm is sounded, and the upset condition has to be immediately corrected.
+In some cases, the plant will need to be shut down until it’s corrected.
 In the event the problem is not fixed, the EPA can levy fines in the 10’s or 100’s of thousands of dollars (something every plant wants to avoid).
 Continuous Emissions Monitoring Systems are kept in check themselves with extensive requirements (all guided by the EPA) for daily, quarterly and annual testing.
-It is pretty safe to assume that the Continuous Emissions Monitoring Systems and the information from them is valid and the plant is remaining in compliance with their air permit limits/requirements, and that the air is safer because of them.
+It is pretty safe to assume that the Continuous Emissions Monitoring Systems and the information from them are valid.
+The plant is remaining in compliance with its air permit limits/requirements.
+The air is safer because of them.

-- For plants that don’t have a Continuous Emissions Monitoring System, annual testing may be required to show compliance.
-There are also requirements on fuel testing and other process restrictions that help insure less pollution.
+For plants that don’t have a Continuous Emissions Monitoring System, annual testing may be required to show compliance.
+There are also requirements on fuel testing and other process restrictions that help ensure less pollution.

-So now we know that the EPA is on our side and helping to ensure that the manufacturers that we rely on so much in the United States are doing their best to reduce and control pollution.
+So now we know that the EPA is on our side and helping to ensure that the manufacturers we rely on are doing their best to reduce and control pollution.
 The United States has the most stringent rules compared to a large percentage of the world and is doing a huge part to control global pollution.